Canziyos/Experimental_Mood_Detection/data/Readme.md

-Actual data can be placed here
+Actual data can be placed in the current folder